Concept 2 air rowers are hands-down the most popular rowers right now (and for the last several years).

 You can look up the total meters rowed to find out just how used it is.
 It could have been reset if the owner did a firmware upgrade, so I hear.
 But this number isn’t important.
 Rowers with millions of meters on them are still fine.
 You shouldn’t expect it to totally fail at any point.

 This is a big reason why they are so popular.
 No matter what fails, you can replace it.
 That’s why you shouldn’t be too picky with grabbing a used one.
-With their 40 year history in business you can probably count on getting parts forever.
+The big exception is the PM, as mentioned above.
+Other than that, with the conpany’s 40 year history in business you can probably count on getting parts forever.
 Rowing is more popular than ever, and if nothing else they will keep supplying Olympic teams, which is how they got established.

 Concept2 has parts lists online.
 You have to contact them to order.
 Sportsmith has a lot of parts listed online with prices, a little more convenient.